 - Smooth, easy & fast surgery

 LISA restores the natural flexion & extension movements at the operated area, as well protecting adjacent segments from extraordinary stress.

 LISA is complementary to the anatomy and does not require any bony purchase.

 LISA has a very light foot print in the body.

 LISA stabilizes the motion segments by preserving natural mobility, restores spinal sagittal balance through preservation of lumbar lordosis and allows the liberation of the neural structures.

-LISA resolves the undertreatment / overtreatment dilemma for stenosis patients by granting a suitable choice to:
+LISA resolves the undertreatment / overtreatment dilemma for Degenerative Disc Disease patients by granting a suitable choice to:

 Decompression alone which may further destabilize the segment

 Irreversible fusion procedure, when the lumbar disc is not entirely collapsed